Reviews You Can Rely On

 The Apple iPad has an outstanding 11-inch display quality, with a resolution of 2360 x 1640.
 The Tab A9+, Fire 10 Kids, and 10 Kids Pro have a 1920 x 1200 resolution, with the A9+ featuring an 11-inch display and the Fires featuring a 10-inch screen.
 While it's not the highest resolution option out there, this is more than sufficient for a kid's tablet that a discerning parent might also occasionally use.
 The Fire HD 8 Kids is an excellent option for all ages, but its lower screen resolution of 1280 x 800 and smaller size makes it well suited for smaller hands.

-If you're only looking at the specs, you might think that the Amazon Fire 7 Kids is equivalent to the Android models that all have 1024 x 600 screens, but the Fire 7's picture quality is still better, though not quite as good as the Fire HD 8.
+If you're only looking at the specs, you might think that the Amazon Fire 7 Kids is equivalent to the Android models, which all have 1024 x 600 screens.
+However, the Fire 7's picture quality is still better, though not quite as good as the Fire HD 8.
 Many of the Android models received lower scores due to older-looking display qualities with stronger blue light and poor viewing angles.

 Most tablets in our review have a vibrant display.
 We notice subtle differences in the overall warmth and saturation of the image as well as the ability to view the screen from different angles.